|

 Families of the World is as an aid to world birders who

-want to maximize their enjoyment of avian diversity by observing examples
+want to maximize their enjoyment of avian diversity by seeing members

 of as many bird families as is reasonable within the time and money